Are you looking for some of the best trails and parks in Gainesville, Florida?

 Do we have any railway aficionados in the house?
 Then this is the perfect Gainesville park for you to check out.

-Much of the trail lies on an abandoned rail bed, and there are many remnants of the railway system to this today.
+Much of the trail lies on an abandoned rail bed, and there are many remnants of the railway system to this day.

-On your hike you’re bound to see whistle markers or a concrete railway trestle.
+On your hike, you’re bound to see whistle markers or a concrete railway trestle.

 Why We Love This Nature Park in Gainesville